-This morning at 5 a.m.
-I jolted awake, unsure of where I was and who I was with.
-I grabbed a handful of sheets and heard the faint buzzing of my fan—phew, home.
+At 5 a.m.
+I jolted awake, unsure of where I was or who I was with.
+I grabbed a handful of sheets and heard the faint buzzing of my fan—home.
 It was just a dream.
-Minutes before, I was not home in the comfort of my bed; I was in a random kitchen in a random house with a not-so-random person: my ex of six years.
-We were separated by an island, but the 5-foot distance it lent was less than reassuring.
+Minutes before, I was not home in the comfort of my bed; I was in a random kitchen in a random house but with a familiar person: my ex of six years.
+We were separated by an island, but the five feet of countertop that separated us was less than reassuring.
 Uneasy about the situation, I ignored his pleas to “just talk” and escaped to the living room where I found my friends.
-Man, I really dodged a bullet there, I thought.
-But I hadn’t—in fact, the bullet had followed me right out of that kitchen door, and it hit me square in the face just moments later.
-Without warning, my ex appeared in front of me, yet again, only this time he wasn’t begging to talk—he was spitting in my face.
-My ex was angry, and he wanted me to know it… typical.
+Moments later, without warning, my ex appeared in front of me, yet again, only this time he wasn’t begging to talk—he was spitting in my face.
+My ex was angry, and he wanted me to know it.

 My ex-boyfriend and I broke up four years ago, but I still have nightmares about running into him.
-I know what you’re thinking: it’s not normal to have nightmares about your ex, four years after breaking up with him.
+I know what you’re thinking: “It’s not normal to have nightmares about your ex, four years later.”
 But you don’t know the full story yet.
 My ex was an insecure, controlling narcissist.
-Again, I know what you’re thinking: well, then why’d you stay with him for six whole years?
+Again, I know what you’re thinking: “Well, then why’d you stay with him for six whole years?”
 The simple answer is that I loved him.
 And I was blinded by that love for the majority of our relationship.
 Fortunately, however, it became clear that our relationship was unhealthy.
 And I learned to spot his narcissistic ways, which was a difficult, yet essential mission.

 Good relationships are based on mutual respect.
 In contrast, co-dependencies are based on dominance and submission.
 If you keep seeing that smirk on your partner’s face, it is a sign that your partner does not respect you.
 This problem could arise because you have done something shameful, in which case you should probably clean up your act.
 However, the smirking could mean that you are in a relationship with someone with a superiority complex (narcissism).
 Narcissists are people who love themselves too much and other people too little.
 They tend to seek out and cultivate relationships with submissive people (co-dependents).

-While it’s easy to loathe and to blame the narcissistic individual for how they’ve treated you, it’s important to remember that narcissistic personality disorder is a real mental illness that no person wishes to have.
+While it’s easy to loathe and to blame the narcissistic individual for how they’ve treated you, it’s important to remember that narcissistic personality disorder is a real mental illness.
 That being said, you are not obligated or expected to maintain a relationship with a narcissistic individual, especially if doing so proves to harm your wellbeing.

 To this day, I do not know if my ex is/or should be diagnosed with narcissistic personality disorder—just that he appears to meet the diagnostic criteria.
 Again, your job is not to stay with the individual nor is it to diagnose him or her when you start to suffer as a result of their narcissistic behavior.
 But it is important you familiarize yourself with and consult the warning signs:

-- They envy others or believe others envy them
+- The individual envies others or believes others envy them.

 - They require constant attention and admiration.